The Business Register: secure business information

 Are you about to enter into a contract, or make a purchase or delivery?
 Then you want to know with whom you are doing business.
 First check your business partner's details in the KVK Business Register.
 That way, you can avoid problems.

 In the KVK Business Register you can check who you are dealing with.
 You can check if that person is authorised to sign and if they are liable.
 You can also find address details and see whether a company is bankrupt.
-All legal entities and companies in the Netherlands are listed in the Business Register.
+All businesses and organisations in the Netherlands are listed in the Business Register.
 From bv to vereniging, from vof to stichting.

 If you skip that check, you could be in for a nasty surprise.
 For instance, a convincing online seller turns out not to have a company at all after you have paid.
 Or it turns out that your contact person is not known to the company they claimed to work for.
 These are forms of business identity fraud.
 Do not just trust anyone.
 Do business securely with these checks.
 And remember, even following this checklist will, unfortunately, never give you the assurance of 100% business security.